-A large number of our readers ask the questions like when is the Sri Lanka rain season ? when is the Sri Lanka dry season ? what is the Sri Lanka weather in November ? and when is the best time to book Sri Lanka tours? etc. So, I think this article going help most travellers who are curious about Sri Lanka weather pattern.
-If you need further information on this subject please don’t hesitate to write me.
+A large number of our readers ask questions like “When is the Sri Lanka rain season ?“, “When is the Sri Lanka dry season ?“, “What is the Sri Lanka weather in November ?” and “When is the best time to book Sri Lanka tours?” etc. So, I think this article going help most travellers who are curious about Sri Lanka weather pattern.
+If you need further information on this subject please don’t hesitate to write to me.

+Studying the weather pattern of selected holiday destination is a fact of most importance.
 Bad weather can dampen your Sri Lanka trip.
-Therefore studying the weather pattern of selected holiday destination is a fact of most importance.
 Weather statistics of metrological departments of your holiday destination may give you a hint of the climate conditions for the next several weeks or months.
 But, sometimes you have to face the wrath of bad weather, despite the good weather conditions predicted by the meteorological department.

 As you know the weather is unpredictable, there is no way of predicting the exact conditions for the future.
-According to the historical weather pattern, there are months which suggest certain parts of Sri Lanka for holidays, either western or eastern corner.
+According to the weather pattern, there are months, which suggest certain parts of Sri Lanka for holidays, either western or eastern corner.
 Sri Lanka is a tropical island and gets more rain than most countries in the world.
 Virtually there is no month without rain on the island and don’t be surprised to see a casual rain even during the driest period of the year.

 Following description give you some ideas about the usual weather pattern in the island; it can be applied to the west coast, the most popular beach holiday destination on the island, it also can be applied to the east coast.
 As you keep on reading you will come to know that Sri Lanka is a beach holiday destination for the whole year.

-Sri Lanka rain season
+Sri Lanka rainy season